nevgauker/bmi_calculator/README.md

 # Modifications i made later on

-- Used a more  acuurate bmi calculation
+- i used a more  accurate  bmi calculation.

 # Future plans
 - TBD